he-mans/copro/modules_used.md

   - os module for managing file system
   - datetime module for chronological order and keeping track of time
   - pyqt4 for creating gui
-  - pickle
+  - pickle for converting object to byte strings
-  - partial form functools
+  - partial form functools for mapping buttons to functions
-  - threading
+  - threading for threading

 sockets:
 -